Carrie Mac: Critical reception

 Quill and Quire describe Mac as a "powerhouse" and her novel The Opposite of Tidy as "irresistible and not to be missed."
 C.J.
 Bott, in VOYA, said of The Beckoners, "The powerful intensity in this book will either keep the reader riveted or forced to take breaks from the haunting discomfort."

 "Mac's experience as a paramedic gives her portrayal of their work an easy authority, and she sketches Ethan and his group home with a certain amount of precision and humour.
 The fluidity of the storytelling, as well as the dramatic circumstances of the story, are likely to attract Orca Soundings readers."

 Mac's book Charmed, about a girl who is trapped into prostitution, was banned by the Plano Independent School District in Texas, in 2006/2007.
 The book "was challenged due to profanity, sexual content and violence."
 However, according to Dave Jenkinson, Professor Emeritus, Faculty of Education, the University of Manitoba, "Mac's authentic treatment of her subject matter carries through to the book's conclusion… Charmed is the gold standard of what hi-lo titles can be.
 Highly Recommended."

 Personal life

-Mac lives in Vancouver with her children.
-She is a queer mom and attachment parent.
+Mac lives in East Vancouver.
+She is a queer parent to two homeschooled teenagers.